kamailio/kamailio-docs/kamailio-kemi-framework/docs/kemi.md

 ### Squirrel KEMI Interpreter ###

+**IMPORTANT: this module has been archived, it is no longer in the main git repository.**

 It is implemented by `app_sqlang` module.
 The Squirrel language interpreter is imported inside the module from [Squirrel](http://www.squirrel-lang.org) project, therefore it doesn't require to install any external libraries.